gurol/TasKar/README.md

 1) TasKar is prepared as a OpenDocument Spreadsheet file and tested with LibreOffice Calc (v5.1.5.2).
 2) Please, cite my study if you use TasKar in your academic studies as Gürol Canbek, "TasKar, Binary Classification Performance Metrics Card", September 26th, 2016, https://github.com/gurol/taskar
+3) An academical study is being prepared and about to submit.
+Please, check this repository for updates and the references.